larabook/gateway/README.md

     }

 If you are intrested to developing this package you can help us by these ways :

-1- Improving documents .
+ 1. Improving documents.
-2- Reporting issue or bugs .
+ 2. Reporting issue or bugs.
-3- Collaboration in writing codes and other banks modules.
+ 3. Collaboration in writing codes and other banks modules.

 This package is extended from PoolPort  but we've changed some functionality and improved it .